corsino/Race/README.md

 An API route is available in URI: api/race

-A TXT file input is required, see image below:
+A TXT file input is required, you could find it in the root directory of this project in github **FileImportExample.txt**, see image below:

 ![Postman-input](https://user-images.githubusercontent.com/6096675/63709665-bc40bc80-c80d-11e9-9338-7194a4ed181c.JPG)